shiva-6/Expos/README.md

-Experimental Operating Systems(Expos) is to learn the working of an operating system.
+Experimental Operating Systems(Expos) is a platform to learn the working of an operating system.

 Detailed Documentation : https://exposnitc.github.io/